 In the editor, you can create action flows, execution graphs that start with a user's spoken command and lead to the appropriate commands to send to the smart device.
 To create logical action flows to export to your device, you simply drag and drop nodes in the editor.
 It has a grid background to help you organize your flows.
 Also, you can easily move nodes around and connect them to each other.
 You can also select a group of nodes by dragging a highlight box around them, in order to move, delete, or copy them.

-At the top right of the editor, you also have options to do the following:
+At the top right of the editor, there are four action buttons:

 You can drag these nodes into the home editor window to create the action flow graph.
 Each node performs a specific action.
 An action flow contains different types of nodes connected by execution and data paths.
 By associating a voice intent with an action flow, you specify the behavior the device should exhibit for that voice intent.